SaintClever/Nebula-Academy/Bootcamp/1-Introduction-To-Python-Programming/07-Conditional-Statements-and-Loops/Loops.md

 **Iterating Over Elements**

-One common use of the `for` loop is to iterate over a sequence, such as a list, string, or tuple.
-Let's consider an example of printing each element in a list:
+A common way to use the `for` loop is to go through a sequence like a list, string, or tuple.
+For instance, here's an example of printing every item in a list:

 ```python
 dog_breeds = ["Labrador", "Poodle", "Husky", "Beagle", "Bulldog"]